Dodgers vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has recorded 56 hits with 11 doubles, a triple, eight home runs and 45 walks.
-He has driven in 21 runs with two stolen bases.
+- Wade has 59 hits with 11 doubles, a triple, nine home runs and 46 walks.
+He has driven in 26 runs with two stolen bases.

 Wade Recent Games